 Secondly if the moisture can’t go through the mask then it typically moves upward this often times leads to steam off your breath to move into your goggles.

-This causes your goggles to fog and makes it on easy to see as you make your way down the hill.
-In order to avoid this defence are put in place to allow that hot air to escape without going upwards into the goggles.
+This causes your goggles to fog and causes visibility issues.
+Vents are put in place in order to avoid this.
+This allows hot air to escape without going upwards into the goggles.

 Conclusion Best Ski Masks Reviewed

 We hope you enjoyed our guide to the best ski masks.
-If you have any questions regarding this guide or any of the products included on it be sure to reach out in the comments below.
+If you have any questions be sure to reach out in the comments below.